JuliaB-dotcom/first-web-scraper/README.md

 Functionality:
 * Display the lowest prices of popular products.
 * (Ambition) Ability for the user to send an email to admin.
-* (Ambition) Add an automatic reminder to admin for checking after updates.

 ## Language